 There are multiple pathways for the grant of summary judgment in favor of Mr. Fiore.
-As a statutory employee under Nevada law, he is entitled to the protections afforded employees and employers by the NIIA.
-Such a finding provides Mr. Fiore with a complete defense to this case and all causes of action that have been asserted against him.
-His status as a member of the LLC affords him statutory protections recognized in both Delaware and Nevada.
-He is therefore not liable to plaintiffs for his own conduct related to SpeedVegas, nor the acts and omissions committed by SpeedVegas and its employees.
+His status as 15 a member of the LLC affords him statutory protections recognized in both Delaware and Nevada.
+He is 16 17 therefore not liable to plaintiffs for his own conduct related to SpeedVegas, nor the acts and omissions 18 committed by SpeedVegas and its employees.
 Mr. Fiore is not alleged by plaintiffs to be the alter ego of SpeedVegas.
-Therefore, recognition of his protected status as a member of the LLC should result in the dismissal of all causes of action that have been asserted against him.
+Therefore, recognition of his protected status as a member of the LLC should result in the 20 dismissal of all causes of action that have been asserted against him.

-Irrespective of these two defenses, it has been shown that as a one-time lessor/seller of his personal automobile to SpeedVegas, he is not subject to strict products liability treatment, and that cause of action should be summarily adjudicated in his favor.
-Further, it has been shown that there is no evidence in support of the claims that he negligently maintained or modified the Lamborghini resulting in the crash and deaths of its occupants.
-As such, the negligence based causes of action should be summarily dismissed
+21 Irrespective of this defense, it has been shown that as a one-time leasor/seller of his personal automobile to SpeedVegas, he is not subject to strict products liability treatment, and that cause of action 22 23 should be summarily adjudicated in his favor.
+Further, it has been shown that there is no evidence in 24 support of the claims that he negligently maintained or modified the Lamborghini resulting in the crash 25 and deaths of its occupants, that he had knowledge of a product recall before the accident, or that alleged 26 defect that was the subject of the recall caused or contributed to the crash and deaths of the car's 27 occupants.
+As such, the negligence based causes of action should be summarily dismissed in his favor.